cguardiola/critical-ownership/README.md

 ## Preservation of the evidence

-Each file contains both a link to the corresponding LLM interaction and a **literal transcript of the session**.
+Each folder contains both Prompts.md file with links to the corresponding LLM interaction and a **literal transcript of each session**.

 The transcripts are included as a preservation mechanism in case the original interaction links become unavailable or expire.
 They therefore provide a contemporaneous record of the responses analysed in the paper, independently of the continued availability of the original sessions.